Code-Institute-Submissions/Under-The-Arch/README.md

 # Under-The-Arch

-This project is for a fictional bar/restaurant/entertainment venue, in a fictional area of a real location.
+This project is for a fictional bar/restaurant/entertainment venue, in a fictional area of a real Irish town.

 The inspiration for the name came the outdoor image used, with the entrance door appearing as if it's under the arch, albeit on the far side of the canal as well as the arch image taken from FontAwesome.

-This a one page (index.html) site detailing the services offered as well as buttons for "Signing Up", "Restaurant Reservation" and "Event Listings" in the navigation bar for ease of access if you know what you want when you enter the site without needing to scroll any further.
+This a one page (index.html) site detailing the services offered.
+Buttons to "Sign-U!", "Restaurant Reservation" and "Event Listings" are also provided the navigation bar for ease of access if you know what you want when you enter the site without needing to scroll any further.
 This main page introduces the business and provides details of its history up to the current day.
 The bar, restaurant and venue sections provide details of their opening hours as well as services provided.
 Each of these areas contains a large inviting image from within the location itself to entice customers to visit.
 Each of these images can be clicked on to return to the top of the page.

 All of the images and details provided are easily updated from within the index.html pages.
 The Event listings / Download page is a similarly easily updated page.
 This page provides the entertainment listings both as being viewable in the browser or downloadable for punters/people/businesses which may find such a listing easy to have saved within their own devices or printed off so they can have it to hand.